umbc-cmsc447-fa2021-voting/blind-voting-app/README.md

 ```

 ## Django configuration
 It is necessary to create a personal django settings file which includes some configuration data not available in `blind_voting_app/settings_shared.py`.
 For testing convience, a template settings file has been included at `blind_voting_app/settings_template.py`.
-The naming convention for personal settings files is `settings_development.py`, however you may name this file whatever you please, so long as you update the `DJANGO_SETTINGS_MODULE` environment variable appropriately.
+The naming convention for personal settings files is `settings_development.py`.

-## PostgreSQL Databse Setup
+## Databse Setup
 With Django's ORM and migration capabilities, the webapp may be possible to operate using alternative database systems, however we officially support PostgreSQL.
-After creating your database (we recommend doing it through pgAdmin), place the following python code in your `blind_voting_app/settings_development.py` file with the correct information filled in:
+After creating your database (which we recommend doing through pgAdmin), place the following python code in your `blind_voting_app/settings_development.py` file with the correct information filled in:
 ```python
 DATABASES = {
     'default': {